 How to Have a Healthy Road Trip During COVID-19

 Stay Out of Hot Spot States: States like Arizona, Texas, and Florida are experiencing surges of confirmed coronavirus cases, so those locations aren’t going to be your best option for a road trip.
 Not only will you increase your risk of contracting COVID-19 while you’re there, but you may be forced to quarantine for two weeks upon arriving back home.
 In fact, there are now 16 states on the list of those that require travelers to quarantine upon arriving in New York, New Jersey, and Connecticut.
 As such, you’ll probably want to stay in the general region in which you live — so if your home is in the tri-state area, you’d be better off road-tripping to Pennsylvania or Maine than heading down south.
+There are plenty of exciting and cost-effective road trip options to explore like getting a party bus to Amarillo.

 It’s also important to note that, while some people want to escape to more isolated areas, doing so could potentially burden rural healthcare systems if your vacation leads to a case increase.
 It might also mean you won’t have access to care that you need (or the creature comforts you want).
 If you do decide to go off the grid with a camping trip, don’t go so far off the grid that you’re putting yourself or others in danger.